AndreLaranjeira/AndreLaranjeira/README.md

 ## Contact

 You can reach me at `AndreLaranjeira@protonmail.com`.
 I'll be happy to talk about topics related to programming, but please refrain from sending me advertisements.

-Also, at this time, _I am not accepting job offers._